-|Less severe impact to your credit than debt settlement||Not all creditors participate in Debt Management Plans|
+|Less severe impact to your credit than debt settlement||Not all creditors participate in debt management plans|

-What to Look for in a Credit Counseling Agency
+What to look for in a credit counseling agency

 Be aware that not all agencies with a “non-profit” status are legitimate.
 This status doesn’t automatically mean that the agency’s services are free of charge, and they may, in fact, charge high fees that are not immediately obvious.

-What to Expect from a Debt Settlement Plan
+What to expect from a debt settlement plan

 When you enroll in a debt settlement program, you make a monthly deposit into a special purpose or dedicated account.
 The amount you deposit is based on how much debt you have, how soon you want to be out of that debt, and how much you can afford each month.

-Once the balance of your account grows to a certain amount, the debt settlement company will begin contacting your creditors to negotiate settlements for less than the amounts you owe.
+Once the balance of your account grows to a certain amount, the debt settlement company will begin contacting your creditors to negotiate settlements, often for less than the amounts you owe.
 Since the company cannot begin negotiations until there is enough money in the account that they can offer as a settlement, it may take several months in the program before any settlements are reached.

-|Affordable monthly program deposit||Need to research and choose carefully to avoid disreputable companies|
+|Affordable monthly program deposit||Need to research to avoid disreputable companies|

 |Can resolve debts faster than making minimum payments||Individual negotiations needed for each creditor|

-|Easier to qualify for than a loan||Negative impact on credit score with missed payments while settlement is negotiated|
+|Easier to qualify for than a loan||Negative initial impact on credit score with missed payments while settlement is negotiated|

-|Saves money by letting you pay back less than original debt owed||Fees charged—usually a percentage of the amount owed on the account|
+|Saves money by letting you often pay back less than original debt owed||Fees charged—usually a percentage of the amount owed on the account|